LauretteMongina/LauretteMongina/README.md

 ### Hi there 👋, I'm Laurette.

-I am a Full-Stack Developer who resides in Nairobi Kenya.
+I am a Full-Stack Developer and a tech-savvy who resides in Nairobi Kenya.
 I am an agile problem solver and logical thinker who converts problems into solutions using programing and coding.
 I do test automation with python.
 It's one of my favourite languages.
 I'm learning more and more concepts in software development everyday.